shivamchhuneja/codebynight/content/upcoming/index.md

 7. My Learning Stack: Books, Videos, and Projects
 8. Shipping My First CLI App in Golang
 9. How I Track My Backend Dev Progress with Daily Logs & Github
+10. Why I’m Learning Go, Neovim, Colemak layout and a Split Keyboard (All at Once)
+11. Choosing Colmak Over QWERTY While Learning to Code — Was It Worth It?

 ## 🧠 Getting Comfortable with Go